Over indulged in Cremant de Bourgogne last night. If there is such a thing.

 Each region, even each village, area is different in so many ways, so therefore although the grape variety might be the same, the wine could taste completely different.

 PS.
-Not clear, as my head is not, or want to know more about why wines are called something different in France? www.pumpjackpiddlewick.com/terroir-wine-101/
+Haven’t tried the taste test?
+Or simply not clear, as my head is not.
+Or want to know more detail about why wines are called something different in France? www.pumpjackpiddlewick.com/terroir-wine-101/

-Or, if you would like to know more about the traditions and background of Cremant de Bourgogne, Decanter offers a really good article.
+Or, if you would like to know more about the traditions and background of Cremant, Decanter offers a really good article.